TomLiDev/mildew-detector/README.md

 1 - There will be a significant visual difference between healthy and powdery mildew infected leaves which facilitates differentiation between the two.

-2 - Powdery mildew infected leaves will display a greater amount of white/grey on their surfaces.
+2 - Powdery mildew infected leaves will display less green on their surfaces, due to greater white/grey areas from powdery mildew.

-3 - Healthy leaves will exhibit a largely green surface
+3 - Healthy leaves will exhibit a largely green surface.

 ## Rationale of Business Requirements to Data Visualisation and Machine Learning Tasks